Prime groupoid graded rings with applications to partial skew groupoid rings: Introduction

-In 1984, Passman \cite[Theorem~1.3]{Passman1984} generalized Connell's results by giving a characterization of prime unital strongly group graded rings.
+In 1984, Passman \cite[Thm.~1.3]{Passman1984} generalized Connell's result by giving a characterization of prime unital strongly group graded rings.
 In recent years, various generalizations of strongly group graded rings have appeared in the literature.
 In \cite{Nystedt2020}, so-called \emph{nearly epsilon-strongly group graded rings} were introduced.
-That class of rings contains for instance all unital strongly group graded rings, all epsilon-strongly group graded rings (see \cite{Pinedo2018}), all Leavitt path algebras and all unital partial crossed products.
+That class of rings contains for instance all unital strongly group graded rings, all epsilon-strongly group graded rings, all Leavitt path algebras and all unital partial crossed products (see \cite{Nystedt2020,Pinedo2018}).
 In \cite{Lannstrom2021}, a characterization of prime nearly epsilon-strongly group graded rings was established, thereby generalizing Passman's result to a non-unital and non-strong setting.

 In this paper we turn our focus to rings graded by groupoids.
-Let $S$ be a ring and let $G$ be a groupoid.
-Recall that $S$ is said to be \emph{$G$-graded} if there is a collection of additive subgroups $\{S_g\}_{g\in G}$ such that $S = \oplus_{g\in G} S_g$ and $S_g S_h \subseteq S_{gh}$ whenever $g,h$ are composable, and $S_g S_g = \{0\}$ otherwise.
-Natural examples of groupoid graded rings are for instance groupoid rings, groupoid crossed products, and partial skew groupoid rings (see e.g. \cite{Abadie2004, Bagio2010, Moreira2022, Bagio2021, Bagio2012, Bagio2022}).
+Let $G$ be a groupoid.
+Recall that a ring $S$ is said to be \emph{$G$-graded} if there is a collection $\{S_g\}_{g\in G}$ of additive subgroups of $S$ such that $S = \oplus_{g\in G} S_g$, and $S_g S_h \subseteq S_{gh}$ whenever $g,h \in G$ are composable, and $S_g S_g = \{0\}$ otherwise.
+Natural examples of groupoid graded rings that are not necessarily group graded, are for instance groupoid rings, groupoid crossed products, and partial skew groupoid rings (see e.g. \cite{Bagio2010, Moreira2022, Bagio2021, Bagio2012, Bagio2022,OL2010}).

 Suppose that $G$ is a groupoid and that $S$ is a $G$-graded ring.
 Following \cite{Lannstrom2022}, we shall say that $S$ is \emph{nearly epsilon-strongly $G$-graded} if, for each $g\in G$, $S_g S_{g^{-1}}$ is an $s$-unital ring and $S_g S_{g^{-1}} S_g = S_g$.
-Our first main result provides a characterization of prime nearly epsilon-strongly groupoid graded rings.
+Our main result provides a characterization of prime nearly epsilon-strongly groupoid graded rings.